 Although many patients self-medicate, creating a global market for artificial tears which exceeds half a billion dollars each year, a large number of patients still seek medical help, creating a considerable healthcare burden.
 As currently available treatments have limited efficacy, particularly over the long-term, provide only symptomatic improvement and or are associated with side-effects that include burning and stinging, there remains a major unmet medical need for more effective treatments for DES.

 TopiVert’s NSKIs promise to deliver long-term efficacy, improving both signs and symptoms of dry eye disease by effectively treating the underlying inflammation.
 TOP1630, the Company’s lead NSKI for ophthalmology, has demonstrated an excellent activity profile in in vitro and in vivo pre-clinical inflammatory models where it was shown to be potent and have a fast onset of action.
 When administered as eye drops, TOP1630 is taken up and retained by target inflammatory cells in the cornea but has minimal systemic absorption, making it an ideal topical eye therapy.
-TOP1630 is currently in a Phase 1/2a proof-of-concept in patients with DES in the US and the results are anticipated in the second half of 2017.
+TOP1630 recently demonstrated proof of concept in a Phase 1/2a study in patients with DES in the US.